The Finance Department delivers valuable services to the City of Rocklin, including handling and maintaining:

 - Grant performance

-The Finance Division also monitors all sources of revenues and maintains the records for 15 Assessment Districts (financing authorities).
+The Finance Department also monitors all sources of revenues and maintains the records for 15 Assessment Districts (financing authorities).

 Development Impact Fees are a monetary exaction, other than a tax or special assessment, which is charged by a local governmental agency to an applicant in connection with approval of a development project.
 The purpose of development impact fees is to finance the design, construction and acquisition of facilities and equipment necessary to accommodate future development within Rocklin.